StrangeBeeCorp/docs/docs/thehive/user-guides/organization/configure-organization/manage-endpoints/add-teams-endpoint.md

     4. In the **Workflows** application, select **New flow**.

-    5. Search for a template named *Post to a channel when a webhook request is received*.
+    5. In the template search bar, enter *Send webhook alerts to a channel*.

-    6. Select the template *Post to a channel when a webhook request is received*.
+    6. Select the template *Send webhook alerts to a channel*.

     7. Enter your flow name.